Highlands East: Yours to Explore

 This mining town was built in the 1950’s.
 The hamlet entrance, located off HWY 118, features a large dragon fly sculpture, probably the largest in Canada.
 It has a Municipal Office/Public Library, Post Office, Fire Hall, Community Centre, Legion, General Store/Liquor Outlet/Restaurant, Public School and two Churches.
 Cardiff has a public in-ground pool and offers swimming lessons during the summer.
 With over 200 homes, it is our only hamlet with full municipal water and sewer.

 Highland Grove is home to an active community centre and library.
 Local activities and projects are sponsored by the Recreation Committee and The Schoolhouse Historical Society.
 Today, as you drive through the hamlet, you will find the Stone Grove Antiques Shop, an Outreach Centre, Community Centre, Fire Hall and a Catholic Church.

 This picturesque hamlet is nestled on the shores of Pusey Lake (commonly referred to as Dark Lake) has plenty to offer.
-Wilberforce is home to the first Red Cross Outpost in Ontario which is now a National Heritage Site, the Wilberforce Agricultural Fair, Ontario’s Premier Plein Air Festival and is the Geocaching Capital of Canada.
+Wilberforce is home to the first Red Cross Outpost in Ontario which is now a National Heritage Site, the Wilberforce Agricultural Fair and is the Geocaching Capital of Canada.

 Wilberforce has many amenities including a Foodland, LCBO, Scotiabank, restaurant, pharmacy, gas station, general store, Royal Canadian Legion, public school, Library, Medical Centre, a non-profit housing complex, Fire Hall, many churches, boutiques, a Curling Club, Arena, tennis and basketball courts, a ball diamond and a large Community Centre with a public park ideal for weddings, reunions etc.